 It’s early, and it’s much easier to focus on the problems than to highlight the positives.
 The good news is that in spite of the atrocious second quarters, the Pacers still sit at 5-0.
 Also, the same bench units that have played so lousy in the first half have also routinely stretched leads at the beginning of each 4th quarter.
 The talent and potential are there this year for the Pacers to turn the bench weakness into a strength.
 Just show a little patience and trust that one of the best coaches in the league will put it all together.

-Topics: Bench Mob
+Tags: Bench Mob